n3oltd/support/docs/01-engage/02-accounts/04-account-profile/08-attachments/index.md

 In charity funding, an attachment may refer to a digital file, such as a document, image etc. that is added or included along with a donation or funding submission to a charity organization.

-Attachments can be relevant in cases like:
+Attachments can be relevant in many cases like:

 - **Smooth Communication:** Uploading attachments electronically streamlines the communication and application process as donors can conveniently submit all required documents in one go.